-5.1 Strategic School Improvement Programme - Future of Secondary Education in the Upper Afan Valley holds 226 pupils, which provides a significant surplus capacity of nearly 65%.
+5.1 Strategic School Improvement Programme - Future of Secondary Education in the Upper Afan Valley

 Members considered a report that sought approval to consult on the future of Secondary Education in the Upper Afan Valley.
 It was highlighted that the Council's responsibility is to promote high educational standards and deliver efficient primary and secondary education.